Paliath Achan

-Paliath Achan or Paliyath Achan is the name given to the male members of the Paliam family, a Nair, Menon royal family from the Indian state of Kerala who ruled over Chendamangalam, Vypin, parts of Thrissur and regions that were under the erstwhile Kingdom of cochin.
+Paliath Achan or Paliyath Achan is the name given to the male members of the Paliam family, a Nair Menon family from the Indian state of Kerala who ruled over Chendamangalam, Vypin, parts of Thrissur regions as ministers and chieftains, under the erstwhile Kingdom of cochin.
 The family had palaces and forts in these regions but their primary residence remained in Chendamangalam.
 The Paliath Achans were given the role of hereditary Prime ministership of the Kingdom of Cochin by the Kochi Maharajah.

 Overview

+The Paliath Achans were originally Nairs who held the title 'Menon,' a scribal title.
+By the 1590s, their fortunes began to spiral when the ruler bestowed upon them the seat of a deceased chieftain, and in 1622, a portion of Vypin Island was ceded to them.
+This was followed by the hereditary premiership of Cochin and the acquisition of power.
+As Ravi Achan puts it, 'We were not born lords.
+We were made lords.'
+Later generations became wealthier than the Maharajas of Cochin.

 The Paliath Achans were hereditary prime ministers to the Rajah of Kingdom of Cochin (Kerala) from 1632 to 1809 and second only to the Rajah in power and wealth in the central Cochin area during that period.